-In journeying with the people, Sister Marie thinks of mission as “entering into a relationship with the people with whom you are living, working and building Christian community.
+In journeying with the people, Sister Marie saw her mission as “entering into a relationship with the people with whom you are living, working and building Christian community.
 That community becomes a testimony of God’s love; a community of solidarity with each other that responds to the challenges of today.”